 We had a good time roaming the Canadian Maritimes.
 Stay tuned for part two of “Our Canadian Adventure”, coming soon.

 We started our trip northeast after picking up our Coach from its annual maintenance appointment in Connecticut.
 We made a two day stop in Salisbury, MA followed by a three day stop in Saco, ME. which is just south of Portland.
-Our three sons drove up and met us at the Saco campground.
+Our three children drove up and met us at the Saco campground.
 The next morning we set off for the Bar Harbor Woodlands KOA in Bar Harbor, ME.
 This is a nice wooded campground on Mount Desert Island which is home to Bar Harbor and Acadia National Park.
 With an area of 108 square miles, Mount Desert Island is the 6th largest island in the contiguous United States.
 It is the second-largest island on the Eastern seaboard, behind Long Island.
 We quickly set up camp and headed out for a 27 mile drive on Park Loop Rd.
 This is a beautiful ride which loops through Acadia National Park.
 After the drive we set off on a mission to find a local Lobster Pound to feast on some fresh lobster.
 You can’t travel to Bar Harbor and not eat lobster!
 We also found a local ice cream shop and enjoyed some dessert.
-The next morning Dee and the boys went to Acadia to hike some trails.
+The next morning Dee and and our children went to Acadia to hike some trails.
 The trails were above my level so I stayed back and relaxed.
 They came back hungry so we searched and found a great local barbecue place called Mainly Meat .
 We ordered a platter which came with huge portions of pulled pork, barbecued chicken, hot sausage and ribs.
 It also came with beans, potato salad and slaw and it was delicious.

 Our plan for the next day was to get up at 2:00 AM and head to Cadillac Mountain.
-Our son Alex planned to do a 2.5 mile early morning hike up to the summit.
+Our son planned to do a 2.5 mile early morning hike up to the summit.
 He loves hiking and this would be a nice challenge for him.
 He spoke to the park rangers and they gave him the OK.
 We planned to meet him at the summit to enjoy a beautiful sunrise together.
 Unfortunately the weather did not cooperate.
 We woke up and it was extremely foggy with on and off light rain.
 We decided to go back to sleep and drive to the summit later in the morning.
 Visibility was zero as we drove up the mountain.
 We stopped at the summit visitor’s center then took a short quarter mile walk to the summit marker.
-The weather cleared a little and Dee and the boys went for a three mile walk around Jordan Pond.
+The weather cleared a little and everyone went for a three mile walk around Jordan Pond.
 We ate lunch at the historic Jordan Pond House which is famous for its tea and popovers with jam.
 Yummy!
 We then headed into the town of Bar Harbor for some sightseeing and dinner.

 We are back on the road continuing our journey after spending a beautiful winter in the Florida Keys .
 Upon leaving our friends behind in Islamorada Florida we headed up to Okeechobee for the spring Tiffin Allegro Club rally.
 We had a good time and enjoyed the seminars.
 It was fun looking at all the new Tiffin motorhomes on display.
 It takes a lot of self-control to just look and not sign and drive away with a brand new ride.